NWPPA offers two different membership types. Click below to find out more, download a brochure, or join today!

 NWPPA provides services for a fee to groups of utilities that want to work cooperatively on certain programs.
 These service-for-fee programs include the NWPPA Labor & Employee Relations Group, a group comprised of labor relations experts of both public and private utilities.
 They meet to discuss employee/management issues in the workplace.

-Dues are calculated from a formula that uses a three-factor formula: retail kilowatt hour sales, number of non-seasonal retail meters for commercial and residential customers, and number of full-time employees.
-To receive a dues calculation sheet, please contact Dawn Stimson at email@example.com or (360) 816-1442.
+Your membership investment is calculated from a three-factor formula that comprised of: retail kilowatt hour sales, number of retail meters, and number of employees.
+To receive a membership calculation sheet, please contact Dawn Stimson at firstname.lastname@example.org or call (360) 816-1442.

 As an NWPPA Associate Member You Will Enjoy: